 - Exposing your Apple Watch to soap or soapy water while showering or bathing.

-- Exposing your Apple Watch to perfume, solvents, detergent, acids or acidic foods, insect repellant, lotions, sunscreen, oil or hair dye.
+- Exposing your Apple Watch to perfume, solvents, detergents, acids or acidic foods, insect repellants, lotions, sunscreen, oil, or hair dye.

 - Exposing your Apple Watch to high-velocity water, like water skiing.

 - Wearing your Apple Watch in the sauna or steam room.